 Career & Technical Education

 Career & Technical Education (CTE) classes combine high-quality, rigorous instruction with real-life experiences to prepare students for the future.
-CTE has within 14 career clusters that equip students to achieve at high levels whether they are starting college, attending a technical school, or entering the workforce after high school graduation.
+Mesquite CTE offers 26 programs of study that equip students to achieve at high levels whether they are starting college, attending a technical school, or entering the workforce after high school graduation.

-Students are also offered opportunities to earn paid and unpaid work experience, state and nationally recognized professional certifications, and college credits through dual-credit and tech prep programs.
+Students are also offered opportunities to earn paid and unpaid work experience, state and nationally recognized professional certifications, and college credits through dual-credit programs with our three partnership academies with DCCCD.
 CTE courses help prepare students for a variety of real-world careers and the goal for our CTE program is to produce capable young adults who can think critically and independently, communicate effectively, and work collaboratively in today’s world.

-Of the more than 40,000 MISD students 21,479 occupied seats in CTE classes for the 19-20 school year.
+Of the more than 40,000 MISD students 24,411 occupied seats in CTE classes for the 19-20 school year.
 Students also completed 1,730 dual credit hours.
-Nearly 1,400 certifications were obtained during the 2018-2019 school year and 1,441 dual credit hours were completed.
-Students with greater exposure to CTE are more likely to graduate from high school, enroll in a two-year college, be employed, and earn higher wages.
+Nearly 1,400 certifications were obtained during the 2018-2019 school year and numbers are coming in for this year.
+Students with greater exposure to CTE are more likely to graduate from high school, enroll in college, be employed, and earn higher wages.